Psycojoker/prosopopee/docs/configuration.rst

 You can use the `static` option to get a template closer to the one of the homepage that is better suited for a static page.
 You'll need to specify "public: false" if you don't want to list this page on the homepage.
-On you case you didn't specified "public: false" you'll **need** to specify a "cover:" entry like any other gallery.
+On case you didn't specified "public: false" you'll **need** to specify a "cover:" entry like any other gallery.

-**NOTE**: except the "static: " option to disepear quite soon for a more generic approach to "choose your page style".
+**NOTE**: except the "static: " option to disappear quite soon for a more generic approach to "choose your page style".

 Global settings